 Non-verbatim transcription – also known as “cleaned up” or a “clean copy” – excludes all unnecessary speech to make a transcript more readable without editing or changing the meaning or structure.

-In a non-verbatim transcript you’ll notice that all unnecessary speech will be removed.
+In a non-verbatim transcript, you’ll notice that all unnecessary speech will be removed.
 This will not change the meaning or structure of the conversation.
-Using the previous example, below is the same audio transcribed in a non-verbatim, cleaned up, format:
+Using the previous example, below is the same audio transcribed in a non-verbatim, cleaned-up format:

 Was the suspect nervous or hesitant when they made this statement?
 Possibly.
 If so, notating how the suspect replied could be important in a future criminal or civil trial.
 Verbatim transcription also requires a considerable amount of time and effort to capture every single syllable and sound heard on the recording.

 Capturing every single sound or utterance helps understand the speaker’s emotional condition at the time a statement is made.
-It will also be important to show the context of how a word, phrase, or sentence is truly spoken.
+It will also be essential to show the context of how a word, phrase, or sentence is truly spoken.

-In comparison, many clients opt to have a cleaned up copy, or non-verbatim, transcription.
+In comparison, many clients opt to have a cleaned-up copy, or non-verbatim transcription.
 This method increases the overall readability of transcripts.

 Exactly how a document is “cleaned up” varies by each specific client’s requests, which are often slightly different from each other.